kernalmix3612/Data-Mining-Decision-Tree-implementation/README.txt

 README

 Abstract:
-This is a the Data Mining project from S4603983 Chih-Wei Hsiao¶
+This is a Data Mining project.
+It's main purpose is to implement Decision Tree.

 Coding Environment:
 - MacOS BigSur